 What information should be reported?

-Laerdal Medical encourages everyone to report issues of concern that may threaten the company's finances, operations or reputation.
-This also includes violations of any of the ethical commitments included in Laerdal Medical’s Code of Conduct and Supplier Code of Conduct in areas such as environment, human and labor rights, equality and diversity, health and safety, business ethics and anti-corruption, conflict of interest and professional behavior.
+Laerdal Medical encourages everyone to report issues of concern that may threaten the company's finances, operations, or reputation.
+This also includes violations of any of the ethical commitments included in Laerdal Medical’s Code of Conduct and Supplier Code of Conduct in areas such as environment, human and labor rights, equality and diversity, health and safety, business ethics, and anti-corruption, conflict of interest and professional behavior.

 Examples of breaches include, but are not limited to:

-- Suspicion of fraud, corruption and accounting offenses
+- Suspicion of fraud, corruption, and accounting offenses

 - Error reporting or manipulation of information

-- Harassment or bullying, discrimination and racism
+- Harassment or bullying, discrimination, and racism

 - Poor working environment

 The whistleblower decides what information is to be provided.
-However, to ensure sufficient information to be able to perform adequate follow-up actions, the reports should include as much details as possible and, if available, supporting evidence.
+However, to ensure sufficient information to be able to perform adequate follow-up actions, the reports should include as many details as possible and, if available, supporting evidence.

-You may report anonymously, but when doing so you must be aware that the receiver may not give feedback.
-Furthermore, proper investigation may prove difficult if the information provided cannot be tested or verified and the investigator is unable to obtain further information from the whistleblower.
+A proper investigation may prove difficult if the information provided cannot be tested or verified and the investigator is unable to obtain further information from the whistleblower.